ESMValGroup/ESMValCore/doc/quickstart/configure.rst

    Dask will try and use as many resources it can find available, and this may lead to overcrowding the node by a single user (you)!

+*Shared computer*

-Create a Dask distributed cluster on the computer running ESMValCore, with 4 workers with two 2 GiB of memory each (8 GiB in total):
+Create a Dask distributed cluster on the computer running ESMValCore, with 2 workers with 4 threads/4 GiB of memory each (8 GiB in total):

 .. code:: yaml

   cluster:
     type: distributed.LocalCluster
+    n_workers: 2
-    n_workers: 4
+    threads_per_worker: 4
-    memory_limit: 2 GiB
+    memory_limit: 4 GiB

+this should work well for shared computers.

+*Computer cluster*

 Create a Dask distributed cluster on the
 `Levante <https://docs.dkrz.de/doc/levante/running-jobs/index.html>`_